listendev/lstn/docs/coding-guidelines.md

 - Unit tests are normal Go tests that don't need any external services to run and mock internal dependencies.
   - They are located in files named `${FILE}_test.go`, where `${FILE}.go` contains the code that's being tested.
-- Integration tests are also written in Go, but can expect external dependencies.
+- TODO: Integration tests are also written in Go, but can expect external dependencies.
   - These tests should mostly be contained to code that directly communicates with those external dependencies.
   - Integration tests are located in files named `${FILE}_integration_test.go`, where `${FILE}.go` contains the code that's being tested.
   - Files that contain integration tests must contain the build tag `//go:build integration`.
-- End-to-end tests are tests that spin up... _TODO_
+- TODO: End-to-end tests are tests that spin up...

 ### Documentation